blitt2018/HIVfunctionalAssignment/README.txt

-All of the scripts and files needed to blast HIV proteins and get their enrichment scores are present in this folder.
+All of the scripts and files needed to blast HIV proteins and get their enrichment scores are present in this folder, with the exception of certain folders and files too large to upload (noted below).
 The scripts and files to analyze the enriched annotations are in the folder "analysis".
 Path names may need to be changed to make the pipeline runnable; however, nothing else has been modified about the pipeline that would make it not runnable.

 HIVProteinsFirstHalf: The first half of the HIV proteins.
 Proteins were split in this way so that two BLAST scripts could be run at once.